 In some ways, it’s lucky to have the test and Interview in one day.
 It means that you can do all your preparation at once rather than have it drag out.
 However, the most important part of preparing for any test or Interview is starting early!

 Hoping to get your dream offer from Cambridge Law School?
-Effective CLT preparation is crucial to achieving your goal.
+Effective LNAT preparation is crucial to achieving your goal.

-We help you craft the perfect Cambridge Law Personal Statement, achieve a highly competitive CLT score and teach you how to Interview effectively – covering all areas of your Cambridge University application.
+We help you craft the perfect Cambridge Law Personal Statement, achieve a highly competitive LNAT score and teach you how to Interview effectively – covering all areas of your Cambridge University application.

 Discover our Oxbridge Law Premium Programme by clicking the button below to enrol and triple your chances of success.